 Users may access their University email from mobile devices through ActiveSync.
 Please review your device manufacturer's instructions for configuring ActiveSync on your mobile device.

-In the event that you lose your mobile device, you can remotely block or delete the information from Outlook Web Access.
-For assistance in performing this operation, please contact the TSC Helpdesk at 262-472-HELP(4357) or via email at firstname.lastname@example.org.
+In the event that you lose your mobile device, you can remotely lock or delete the information from Outlook Web Access.
+For assistance in performing this operation, please contact the Help Desk at 262-472-HELP(4357) or via email at email@example.com.

 It is very important to monitor your mailbox size.
 Every message in your account is counted.
 Remember to periodically empty your Sent Items, Deleted Items, and Drafts folders.
 Messages in these folders, as well as your attachments, count against your limit.

-Students are given 350 MB of storage and will receive a warning when within 100MB of quota limit
+Students are given 600 MB of storage and will receive a warning when within 100MB of the quota limit

 You can request an email quota increase.
 Requests that meet an established set of conditions will be granted automatically, and other requests will be routed to the TSC Helpdesk for review and consultation.